PeterBunBun/JL/README.md

 **c.
 Entity Class**

-Inherit from `Element` Class.
-Override the parent class with 3 initial arguments.
-Set initial variables and implement `checkRange()` while constructing.
-Also, set the static decorator to a `HtmlEntityDecorator` object as default while constructing.
-Override static function `setDecorator()`
+1. Inherit from `Element` Class
+2. Override the parent class with 3 initial arguments
+3. Set initial variables and implement `checkRange()` while constructing
+4. Set the static decorator to a `HtmlEntityDecorator` instance
+5. Override static function `setDecorator()`

 **d.
 Username Class**

-Inherit from `Element` Class.
-Override the parent class with 3 initial arguments.
-Extend the parent class with a method `checkAt()` to constrain/verify the format of a username.
-Set initial variables and implement `checkRange()` and `checkAt()` while constructing.
-Also, set the static decorator to a `HtmlUsernameDecorator` object as default while constructing.
-Override static function `setDecorator()`
+1. Inherit from `Element` Class.
+2. Override the parent class with 3 initial arguments.
+3. Extend the parent class with a method `checkAt()` to constrain/verify the format of a username.
+4. Set initial variables and implement `checkRange()` and `checkAt()` while constructing.
+5. Set the static decorator to a `HtmlUsernameDecorator` object as default while constructing.
+6. Override static function `setDecorator()`

 **e.
 Link Class**

-Inherit from `Element` Class.
-Override the parent class with 3 initial arguments.
-Set initial variables and implement `checkRange()` while constructing.
-Also, set the decorator to a `HtmlLinkDecorator` object as default while constructing.
-Override static function `setDecorator()`
+1. Inherit from `Element` Class
+2. Override the parent class with 3 initial arguments
+3. Set initial variables and implement `checkRange()` while constructing
+4. Set the static decorator to a `HtmlLinkDecorator` instance
+5. Override static function `setDecorator()`

 **f.
 Decorator Interface**